Skip to content

 import os

-# absolute path to this script's directory
+# absolute path of this script's folder

 script_dir = os.path.dirname(os.path.abspath(__file__))